withfig/challenge-fullstack/README.md

 **⭐️ Parser**

 If you choose **Parser**, we expect you to go above and beyond with your parser implementation.
 You likely should use an AST (or some other smart representation).
-You should account for the additional edge cases below and build your parser in such a way that it could account for future edge cases.
+You should at least account for the easier edge cases below, maybe some of the hard ones, and build your parser in such a way that it could account for future edge cases.
 * Easier edge cases
     * `echo hello world abc def` (variadic arguments)
     * `git add index.js deploy.sh package.json` (variadic arguments)